 - Install Zowe main started tasks.

 Once you complete the Zowe z/OS runtime, you can verify the installation to determine that Zowe is installed correctly on z/OS.

 - For testing purposes, it is not necessary to set up certificates when configuring the API Mediation Layer.
 You can configure Zowe without certificate setup and run Zowe with

 - For production environments, certificates are required.
 Ensure that certificates for each of the following services are issued by the Certificate Authority (CA) and that all keyrings contain the public part of the certificate for the relevant CA.

 - The service that is onboarded to Zowe

 Stage 4: (Optional) Customizing the configuration

-Now that you have the permissions, certificates, tasks, files and datasets necessary to run Zowe, you may want to customize your Zowe configuration.
-Through customization, you can change attributes such as:
+Now that you have the permissions, certificates, files, and datasets necessary to run Zowe, you may wish to customize your Zowe configuration.
+Customization can be performed to change various attributes including the following:

 - Customizing the behavior of a component, such as turning on optional features or logging